coarchy/stripe/README.md

 - include links to stripe configuration of the stripe ui
 - include links to the stripe api
 - talk about PaymentGatewayResponse
+- To use the Payment screen, need to either have admin or put the User in the STRIPE_USERS
+-

 Limitation of it
 - stripe is a big set of products, but we only use a very tiny subset of them here